cnvogelg/plipbox/doc/src/firmware.md

 1. Flash Firmware
 -----------------

+Depending on your AVR hardware and the bootloader it contains when shipped you can either use the bootloader to flash the device (e.g. via serial) or you have to use an AVR in-system-programmer (ISP) to flash the device without running the bootloader.

+Serial flashing is described in section 1.1 and 1.2 while ISP flashing is found in section 1.3

+Here is a quick overview of devices and their required flash methods:

+  * Pollin.de AVR-NET-IO: needs ISP
+  * Custom ATmega 328 boards: needs ISP
+  * Arduino 2009 or Arduino Nano: has Bootloader with Serial Flash Support

 ### 1.1 Find plipbox Serial Port

 You can connect your plipbox typically via the USB port to your Mac or PC and this will install a "virtual" serial port.
 Other plipbox devices have the serial port available on 2 pins with +5V signals.
 Then you need an external USB-to-Serial device to convert the serial signals to a virtual serial device.